LMS365 deploys new UK & Germany data centres

 LMS365 senior business manager Travis Campbell adds, "Brexit and GDPR have placed a new focus on data governance and security for organisations across Europe.
 It's important for us that customers can choose our platform without having to worry about legal constraints.”

-“Providing these new data centres is key to supporting our expanding customer base as they rely on LMS365 to successfully implement remote learning and learning in the flow of work via Microsoft 365 and Teams."
+“Providing these new data centers is key to supporting our expanding customer base as they rely on LMS365 to successfully implement remote learning and learning in the flow of work via Microsoft 365 and Teams."

 The company recently expanded its presence in the Nordic region by opening new offices in Denmark and making strategic hires across product development, human resources, and management.